davecb/coverage/README.md

 cases.

-This is a demonstration of how easy it is to get
+This is a demonstration of how easy it is to get:
 * full path coverage of code
-  * Test _every single possible path_ through
+  * test _every single possible path_ through
   a body of code
-* by exhaustion
+* using exhaustion
-  * You can guess from the name that it might be hard (:-))
+  * you can guess from the name that it might be hard (:-))

 In fact, we get XX% coverage of a library